7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 Platform selection criteria:

-- Shopify: Best for beginners with built-in marketing tools
+- Shopify: Best for many beginners and scaling brands because of its app ecosystem and built-in commerce tools

 - WooCommerce: WordPress integration for content-heavy sites